tracymu/api-tutorial/_posts/2017-02-21-compare-favourite-songs.md

   end
 ```

-I'll leave you to figure out how to show each person's list of favourite movies although if you get stuck, check the `search.html.erb` file.
+I'll leave you to figure out how to show each person's list of favourite songs although if you get stuck, check the `search.html.erb` file.
 This is how mine looks:

 ![Compare page version 1]({{ site.url }}/images/fav-songs-compare1.png)

-The last thing we want to do is highlight the favourite movies these two people have in common.
+The last thing we want to do is highlight the favourite songs these two people have in common.
 Since you've come this far, I'm not going to tell you everything, but I'll give you one strategy that will work:

 - Add a new array variable in the controller that will keep track of which Spotify ids are shared (maybe `@shared_favourite_ids = []`).
 - Loop through both arrays in the controller and if you find any `spotify_id`s that are equal, add to this array (`@shared_favourite_ids.push(shared_spotify_id)`).